maxsaltonstall/jotto-game/README.md

-# jotto-game
+# Jotto Game

-word guessing game to play with a friend
+A word guessing game to play with a friend.